-Aim to arrive during day
+Aim to arrive during the day

-When arriving to a new destination, your nerves can be eased by planning to arrive in the daylight.
+When arriving at a new destination, your nerves can be eased by planning to arrive in the daylight.
 It feels safer and allows you to get your bearings.
 Explore the area in the daytime before exploring at night, and try not to go too far from your accommodation at night.

 Plan your transportation on arrival